How does Active Carbon Work in Air filtration?

 Indoor and outdoor emissions are a critical concern in industrial manufacturing, with airborne pollutants, odors and volatile organic compounds (VOCs) creating risks for human health and the environment.
-To address this challenge, various air filtration technologies can be considered, and one effective and sometimes more cost-efficient method, compared to scrubbers, is the use of active carbon filters.
+To address this challenge, various air filtration technologies can be considered, and one effective and sometimes more cost-efficient method, compared to scrubbers, is the use of activated carbon filters.

 What is Activated Carbon?